 A lot of artists choose to take on a day job until their business picks up.

 A lot of people consider writing to be their dream job.
 However, it can sometimes be difficult to become gainfully employed right away.

 Though you will be expected to have some social interactions, this job allows you to have flexibility as it concerns dealing with others.

 You have the ability to control your children’s social activities and balance this with some alone time.

 Though it is crucial that you keep in mind your child’s need to socialize with others.
 Balance is the key for this job.

 Accountants are responsible for managing the bookkeeping as well as financial details for businesses and individuals.

 If you have a knack for math and like the idea of working with numbers, then becoming an accountant will be able to give you the opportunity to work on your own.

 What better way to spend time with animals than to be able to work with them?
-This is one of the best jobs for people with social anxiety disorder.
+This is one of the best jobs for people with a social anxiety disorder.

 As a veterinarian, zookeeper or kennel operator, the majority of your time is spent in the company of the animals you train.

 Though at times you may be expected to deal with the dog’s owner, your associations with others will be minimal.
 This career offers a high level of independence.